ParabjotChander/Predicting-Customer-Buying-Behaviour-British-Airways/README.md

 # Predicting-Customer-Buying-Behaviour-British-Airways
+Used data and predictive models to help British Airways acquire customers before they embark on their holidays.

+Steps
+Prepared a dataset.
-Prepare a dataset.
-Train a machine learning model using .
-Evaluate and present your findings.
+Trained a machine learning model using the Random Forest Algorithm.
+Evaluated and presented findings on a slide deck.